pranavthombare/Airline_Company/Readme.md

 **Documentation for Airline management system**

 This documentation will go through the steps required to simulate a database for any airline company.
+Before that here are some basic commands to get through MongoDB:

 1. The first step is to create a database which can done by using this command